A-Kornienko/poker-backend/README.md

 9. Wait for build with default configuration for apache2 and mysql.
 10. Copy `.env.dist` to `.env`.
 11. Create local database `poker`.
-12. Run `composer install` inside the `poker2` directory or inside the container.
+12. Run `composer install` inside the `poker` directory or inside the container.
 13. Run migrations `php bin/console doctrine:migrations:migrate`.
-14. Copy `public/engine/mini_example.php` to `public/engine/mini.php` it's a stub for core classes.
+14. Run `php bin/console importmap:install`.
-15. Run `php bin/console importmap:install`.
+15. Run `php bin/console lexik:jwt:generate-keypair`
-16. Copy `assets` to directory `public`.

 ### Troubleshootings:
 1. You can add some domain name to hosts: